AnthonyCxx/Notes-and-Writeups/Bash/built-in-types.md

 The determining factor is whether the value of a variable contains only digits.

 When using _printf_, you should think of conversion specifiers more as a sort of formatting than anything. <br />
-Now take a look at some of the qualities and operations of variables and strings below.
+Below are some of the qualities and operations of variables and strings.

 # Variables